 RPM Fusion uses CVS to manage the spec files and associated files for a package.
 To add to the complexity, Alex and Ken keep the canonical RPM spec in a separate Git repository, since Git is much easier to work with than CVS.
 We do all commmits to Git first, and then periodically sync that to CVS.

-To do a checkout with Git:
+To do a build from Git:

 Doing an XBMC upgrade